lonekorean/wordpress-export-to-markdown/README.md

 - Type: `file` (as a path string)
 - Default: `export.xml`

-The path for the WordPress export file that you want to parse.
+The path to the WordPress export file that you want to parse.
 It is recommended that you drop your WordPress export file into the same directory that you run this script from so it's easy to find.

 ### Path to output folder?